FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 I’m concerned about housing amidst COVID-19, how is CYA addressing housing in the Spring?
 In the Fall?

-Although single occupancy bedrooms cannot be guaranteed, CYA will make every effort to maintain reduced capacity at CYA apartments.
+Although single occupancy bedrooms cannot be guaranteed, CYA will make every effort to maintain reduced capacity at CYA apartments when possible.
 Each bedroom has a separate clima (hot/cold) unit.
 All CYA apartments are within walking distance of the Academic Center, eliminating the need of public transportation.

 Can I still participate in a Homestay?